axelarnetwork/axelar-contract-deployments/releases/evm/EVM-GMP-Release-Template.md

 node evm/deploy-upgradable.js -c AxelarGasService -m [deployMethod] --args '{"collector": "$OPERATOR_ADDRESS"}'
 ```

-8. Transfer ownerships for gateway, operators and gas service contracts on `mainnet` and `testnet`
+8. Transfer ownership for Gateway, Operators and Gas Service contracts on `mainnet` and `testnet`

 ```bash
 # Only for mainnet and official testnet connection